Scuba Gear

 be more suitable for shore entries.

-Initially I chose a pair of Apollo
+In 2006 I initially chose a pair of Apollo

-Proflex 2mm gloves (size M/L).
-The 2mm
+Proflex 2mm gloves (size M/L) from Dive Perfect, in Hastings Victoria.
+The 2mm neoprene

 After not quite a year of diving, the Apollo gloves were